onnx/models/vision/style_transfer/fast_neural_style/README.md

 # Fast Neural Style Transfer

 ## Use-cases
 This artistic style transfer model mixes the content of an image with the style of another image.
-Examples of the styles can be seen [here](https://github.com/pytorch/examples/tree/master/fast_neural_style#models).
+Examples of the styles can be seen [in this PyTorch example](https://github.com/pytorch/examples/tree/master/fast_neural_style#models).

 ## Description